osrf-migration/srcsim-wiki/finals_task1.md

 and the robot will be teleported to a position where it can start that checkpoint from.

-For example, to start practice in front of the satellite (skip checkpoint 1), call the start task service with task 1, checkpoint 2:
+For example, to start practice in front of the satellite (consequently skipping checkpoint 1), call the start task service with task 1, checkpoint 2:

     rosservice call /srcsim/finals/start_task 1 2